Jens Meiert

 I think that we tend towards doing this naturally anyway.
 For example, my knowledge of Microsoft Word is probably only 20% of what was available in Word 95 and yet it still gives me 80% of what I need to use in Word 2003 or beyond.

-Richard, right, the Pareto rule can certainly be observed “in nature” – for instance, we probably “automatically” wear 20 % of our clothes in 80 % of the time.
+Richard, indeed, the Pareto rule can be observed elsewhere, too… like, we might even wear 20% of our clothes in 80% of the time!

 Good Article, Jens